ftrotter-gov/fhir_endpoint_check_API/AI_Instructions/BasicSystemDesign.md

 * Do not implement force-refresh functionality
 * Results should indicate whether data came from cache or fresh validation

+## Auto-updates

+* Once a month has passed, each FHIR or Direct endpoint should be revalidated using cron.

 ## Database Schema

 The table structure should be: